C. Diff Infection: Risk Factors, Symptoms, and Support Strategies

 Try an Elimination Diet

-Food sensitivities can increase chronic inflammation and gut dysbiosis that may make you more vulnerable to C. diff.
+Food sensitivities can increase chronic inflammation and gut dysbiosis which may make you more vulnerable to C. diff.
 Trying an elimination diet is the best strategy to figure out what food sensitivities you may have.

 To start, take out the following food groups from your diet for two weeks: gluten, dairy, refined sugar, corn, soy, eggs, all grains, vegetable oils, shellfish, tree nuts, legumes, and nightshade vegetables.
 Make sure that you follow the plan and don’t cheat.
 Eating just a bit of these foods can cause symptoms and throw your efforts off.